Electrical impedance tomography: History

-The invention of EIT as a medical imaging technique is usually attributed to John G. Webster and a publication in 1978, although the first practical realization of a medical EIT system was detailed in 1984 due to the work of David C. Barber and Brian H. Brown.
+The invention of EIT as a medical imaging technique is usually attributed to John G. Webster and a publication in 1978, although the first practical realization of a medical EIT system was detailed in the 1984 work of David C. Barber and Brian H. Brown.
 Together, Brown and Barber published the first Electrical Impedance Tomogram in 1983, visualizing the cross section of a human forearm by absolute EIT.
-Even though there has been substantial progress in the meantime, most a-EIT applications are still considered experimental.
-However, two commercial f-EIT devices for monitoring lung function in intensive care patients have been introduced just recently.
+Even though there has been substantial progress since this, most a-EIT applications are still considered experimental, though there are commercial systems available.

-A technique similar to EIT is used in geophysics and industrial process monitoring – electrical resistivity tomography.
+Electrical resistivity tomography, a technique similar to EIT is used in geophysics and industrial process monitoring.
 In analogy to EIT, surface electrodes are being placed on the earth, within bore holes, or within a vessel or pipe in order to locate resistivity anomalies or monitor mixtures of conductive fluids.
 Setup and reconstruction techniques are comparable to EIT.
 In geophysics, the idea dates from the 1930s.
 Electrical resistivity tomography has also been proposed for mapping the electrical properties of substrates and thin films for electronic applications.